LizAinslie/inappropriate-content/README.md

 node build.js
 ```

 This will result in two files inside `dist/` (`words.json`, `websites.json`).
 Inside each JSON file is an array containing all entries.
 You can then scan each entry for inappropriate content, and filter as appropriate.
-I also plan to open an API sooner or later, so be on the lookout for that.
+There is also [an API](https://github.com/OrdinaryJellyfish/inappropriate-content/wiki/API-Reference) if you'd like to use that.
 Websites will be categorized like this:

 ```json
 [